Grid Integration for Systems Integration

 The first milestone in identifying the technical and analytical challenges is the Renewable Systems Interconnection (RSI) study, completed in 2008.
 The comprehensive RSI study consists of 14 reports that address a range of issues on grid integration.
 The reports were developed collaboratively by a team of technical experts with valuable input from across the solar industry.

-In 2008, SNL also completed a white paper, Solar Energy Grid Integration Systems—Energy Storage (PDF 546 KBPDF), on integrated storage in high-penetration PV scenarios.
+In 2008, SNL also completed a white paper, Solar Energy Grid Integration Systems—Energy Storage (PDF 546 KB), on integrated storage in high-penetration PV scenarios.
 The paper describes the concept for enhancing the Solar Energy Grid Integration Systems activities with energy storage in residential and small commercial applications of less than 100 kilowatts.
 By providing increased value to both customers and utilities, integrated storage can increase penetration of distributed PV systems.
 Download Adobe Reader.

 Future technical modeling, simulation, and analysis projects include: